JanTristanH/harzer-wander-buddy/README.md

 ### Overview map

-The Harzer Wander Buddy offers an easy to use map, that displays the stamps in a way you can actually use.
+The Harzer Wanderbuddy offers an easy to use map, that displays the stamps in a way you can actually use.
 With their numbers and if you have visited it.

 ### Badge progress overview